GR8DAN/markdown-CMS/md/markdown-cms-license.md

 The ↓markdown↓ CMS software is free (as in freedom) and any modifications to it must be readily attainable.
 The name ↓markdown↓ (a UK registered trademark) and the ↓markdown↓ CMS logos are used for support and marketing activities and must not be used for any derived works or modified versions of the software. ↓markdown↓ CMS software is licensed under the terms of the [GNU Affero General Public License V3](https://www.gnu.org/licenses/agpl-3.0.html "AGPLv3") (AGPLv3).
 A copy of the license is [provided with the software](agpl.txt "AGPLv3").

 The ↓markdown↓ CMS cascading style sheet (CSS) is derived from [Skeleton CSS](http://getskeleton.com/ "Skeleton CSS Home Page"), and [normalize.css](https://necolas.github.io/normalize.css/ "normalize.css Home Page") is used to baseline browser styles. ↓markdown↓ CMS converts text to HTML via [Parsedown](http://parsedown.org/ "Parsedown Home Page").
 The XML sitemap feature is derived from [sitemap-php](https://github.com/o/sitemap-php "sitemap-php on GitHub").
-A cookie message is displayed using [Silktide's Insites Cookie Consent](https://cookieconsent.insites.com/ "Cookie Consent Home").
+A cookie message is displayed using [Osano's open source Cookie Consent Manager](https://www.osano.com/cookieconsent/download/ "Osano Cookie Consent"), originally provided by Silktide.
 All are licensed under The MIT License.
 If using [Google Analytics](https://www.google.com/analytics/analytics/ "Google Analytics") see their [terms](https://www.google.com/analytics/terms/us.html "Google Analytics Terms of Service").

 ## The MIT License (MIT)